garden-io/garden/docs/basics/ephemeral-clusters.md

     environments: [remote]

 ```
-In the above configuration, we configure ephemeral-kubernetes for the `remote` environment.
+In the above configuration, we configure `ephemeral-kubernetes` for the `remote` environment.

 ## Deploy your project on ephemeral cluster

-With the ephemeral-kubernetes provider configured, you can now deploy your project using the Garden CLI by running the following command:
+Once the provider is configured, you can deploy your project using the Garden CLI by running the following command:

 ```
 garden deploy --env remote
 ```

-The CLI will automatically provision an ephemeral Kubernetes cluster for your project and deploy your application to it.
+Garden will automatically provision an Ephemeral Kubernetes Cluster for your project and deploy your application to it.

 ## Ingresses